Ex-White House Press Secretary Sean Spicer Finally Meets Pope Francis

 Spicer was at the Vatican over the weekend as part of an annual meeting of the International Catholic Legislators Network.

-The non-partisan group brings together lawmakers from across the globe to discuss the promotion of Christian principles in politics.
+The nonpartisan group brings together lawmakers from across the globe to discuss the promotion of Christian principles in politics.

 Vatican spokesman Greg Burke has confirmed that Spicer attended an audience with the pope on Sunday.